-2.6 “Personal Data” means any data relating to an identified or identifiable person that is submitted to, or collected by, Terminus in connection with the Services or in connection with the provision of the Services to or on behalf of Customer, when such data is protected as “personal data” or “personally identifiable information” or a similar term under Applicable Laws.
+2.6 “Personal Data” means any data relating to an identified or identifiable person that is submitted to, or collected by, Terminus in connection with the provision of the Prospect Engine to or on behalf of Customer, when such data is protected as “personal data” or “personally identifiable information” or a similar term under Applicable Laws.

 2.7 “Personal Data Breach” means any accidental, unauthorized or unlawful destruction, loss, alteration, or disclosure of, or access to Personal Data where such compromise of the Personal Data meets the definitions of both “personal data” (or like term) and “security breach” (or like term) under Applicable Laws governing the particular circumstances.

 2.8 “Process” or “Processing” means any operation or set of operations which is performed upon Personal Data, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction.